mimran1980/rusteron/rusteron-archive/README.md

-Below is the README with all references to Closure::from removed and replaced with direct struct instantiations.
-The “2.
-Using a Closure” section under Handlers and Callbacks is also removed as requested.
-All code snippets are in Markdown code fences.

 # rusteron-archive

 **rusteron-archive** is a module within the **rusteron** project that provides functionalities for interacting with Aeron's archive capabilities in a Rust environment.
 This module extends **rusteron-client** by offering features for recording streams, managing archives, and handling replay capabilities.